shopsys/shopsys/storefront/docs/howto.md

-Vlastní komponenty
+Custom components
-- pro lepší orientaci používat prefix ssfw - tedy SsfwProductItem
+- for better orientation in code use prefix ssfw - for example SsfwProductItem
-- Ssfw - prefix, Product = Složka, Item = název soboru
+- Ssfw - prefix, Product = Folder, Item = filename
-- projekt bude obsahovat mnoho cizích komponent a takto bude jasné, které jsou interní a které externí
-- pro psaní názvů PascalCase - některé komponenty jsou psány s malým některé naopak s velkým - pro zjednodušení a nemusím nad tím přemýšlet - psát všude velké na začátku a těch, které si to vyžádají malé.
--- (jak používat názvy složek? pro zjednodušení taky vše PascalCasem?)
+- project will contain a lot of 3rd party comoponents, so we will see, which are SSFW components and which are 3rd party
+- as possible use PascalCase - some components are lowercase, come are PascalCase -- much easier without thinking about it - use Upper first letter -- use lower first letter only on components which force it -- (how to use folder names?
+PascalCase too?)

-Struktura SSFW
+SSFW Storefront folder structure

 api
 - init